 By the way, if you don’t already have an Audible account, and want to give this book a try for free, click the link for a 30-day free trial.
 Star Wars audiobooks are on another level, with music and sound effects attached to the production.
 Usually the novels use music from the movies in the background, but there are some brand new songs composed for this book.
 I highly recommend it on Audible.
 Clicking the link gives you access to any one free book, or 2 if you already have a Prime membership, and you’ll also help support us here at Geekritique.

-Daniel José Older’s first issue of The High Republic Adventures, published by IDW, is currently the last on our list.
+8. Daniel José Older’s first issue of The High Republic Adventures, published by IDW, occur semi-concurrently to the events in Marvel’s The High Republic series, if we are to believe this occurs shortly after Yoda and his padawans leave from Starlight.
 The story follows Master Yoda and a group of younglings, who’ve recently visited Starlight Beacon, attempt to aid the victims of a new hyperspace emergence, but they meet some unexpected foes in the Nihil along the way.
 This also, probably, occurs the day after the Starlight Dedication.

 And that’s it so far.
 Now for plot holes, so the next section is spoiler heavy.
 Plot holes are unfortunately one of the more unavoidable things when it comes to collaborative storytelling, as it’s so difficult to keep everything in place.
 The biggest plot hole for me occurs with the Battle of Kur.
 In Light of the Jedi, the Battle of Kur sees the deaths of Jedi Master Jora Malli, along with Nihil Tempest Runner Kassav Milliko, and occurs near the end of the novel.
 Much occurs between the Jedi convening on Coruscant at the start of Part 2, and the the Battle of Kur, and presumably this Battle occurs some days before the Starlight Dedication.
 This notion of it occurring shortly before the dedication is furthered in A Test of Courage, whose length spans just over a week, and the Nihil featured at the start of the story are under the impression that Kassav is still alive, so this checks out.
 But reading Into the Dark creates some serious issues.
 We hear that the Jedi are convening in Coruscant in Into The Dark, and some short days later, presumably, Reath Silas learns that his Master, Jora Malli is dead.
 At the end of the novel, instead of jumping several days to the Starlight Dedication, it says that several weeks pass.
 In this instance I believe Into the Dark is at fault.